Generate YouTube Thumbnails with JavaScript and Node.js

 - Node.js 18 or higher (native

-fetchis available without extra packages) - A ThumbAPI API key (get one free here)
+fetchis available without extra packages) - A ThumbAPI API key — start free with 50 credits per month

 No additional packages required.
 The examples below use Node's built-in fetch and fs modules.